 Auxly is a leading Canadian consumer packaged goods company in the cannabis products market, headquartered in Toronto, Canada.
-Auxly's focus is on developing, manufacturing and distributing branded cannabis products that delight wellness and recreational consumers.
+Auxly's focus is on developing, manufacturing and distributing branded cannabis products that delight our consumers.

-Auxly's vision is to be a global leader in branded cannabis products that deliver on its consumer promise of quality, safety and efficacy.
+Auxly's vision is to be a leader in branded cannabis products that deliver on its consumer promise of quality, safety and efficacy.